mdv10/InterSystems-Reports-Samples/README.md

 <br />The URL is in the form: IRIS://&lt;server&gt;:&lt;Superserver port&gt;/&lt;Namespace&gt;
 <br />If you change the URL, you may want to update the "Name" value for consistency.

 6) Try opening a report.
 Log on to Logi Designer, and choose "Open".
-In the Catalog box at the top of the pop-up, browse to theC BISamplesReports folder.
+In the Catalog box at the top of the pop-up, browse to the BISamplesReports folder.
 Then select the desired report.

 ### More information